senzhaocode/ScaR/README.md

         cd ~/data
         wget "http://folk.uio.no/senz/Transcript_cdna.fa"

-#  2. Set the path of Perl library to environment variables
+  1.7 Set the path of Perl library to environment variables

+      PERL5LIB="$PERL5LIB:/where_is_path/scaffold_map/lib"
+      export PERL5LIB
+      NOTE: we recommend that users add the path of perl library to .bashrc, then "source .bashrc"